CoraZhang/Password-Generator/README.md

 * The code will generate password and write it to the box of webpage each time when clicking the button
 * The length of password should be at least 8 characters and no more than 128 characters, or it will send an error message
 * After generating password and writing to the box, the old password will be cleared
+* Add copy button, click to copy the password generated

 ## User Story